astrotars/the-stream-swiftui/README.md

 }
 ```

 First, we convert the name into a Stream appropriate channel id.
 We use the previously initialized client to initialize and create a "livestream" channel.
 Livestream is a nice default channel type to use for a public channel such as this.
-If none of the default types work for your application, you can create your own channel types.
+If none of the default types work for your application, you can create different channel types.

 Now that a channel can be created let's see how we list them.
-The `ChannelsView` object initailizes a `ChannelsPresenter` which is a Stream class that informs their UI components what type of list we want.
+The `ChannelsView` object initializes a `ChannelsPresenter` which is a Stream class that informs their UI components what type of list we want.
 In our case, we're simply looking for all channels of the type "livestream".
 We hold a reference in `ChannelsView` so we can refresh after creating a new channel (see above).

 Let's see what our `StreamChannelsView` looks like: